1Amankumar6/Profile/README.md

 - **Tailwind CSS**: Utility-first CSS framework for building custom designs without leaving your HTML.
 - **ESLint**: A pluggable linter tool for ensuring code quality.
 - **Redux Toolkit**: State management with slices and reducers.
-- **React Hot Toast**: For elegant notifications in your application.
 - **React Router DOM**: Declarative routing for React.

 ---